tfsec/tfsec.github.io/_docs/azure/network/retention-policy-set.md

 ---
+title: azure-network-retention-policy-set
-title: Retention policy for flow logs should be enabled and set to greater than 90 days
+description: Retention policy for flow logs should be enabled and set to greater than 90 days
 shortcode: azure-network-retention-policy-set
 legacy:
 summary: Retention policy for flow logs should be enabled and set to greater than 90 days